 Resolving Issues with the Title

-Any and all owners must sign the closing papers before the deal can be completed if it turns out that the seller of the house you want to buy shares ownership with another person.
-Prior to receiving a clear title, all unpaid taxes or judgments must be settled at closing.
+Any owners must sign the closing papers before the deal can be completed if it turns out that the seller of the house you want to buy shares ownership with another person.
+Before receiving a clear title, all unpaid taxes or judgments must be settled at closing.
 Any title concerns are the seller's obligation to resolve.

 A title search will also reveal any easements, covenants, or rights-of-way that may restrict how you can utilize the land.
 Before closing, go over these documents to make sure you comprehend any possible effects.